mwbowers/mwbowers.github.io/reference/datagate/datagate-common/transaction-level.md

 ---
 title: TransactionLevel enum
-description: Specifies the transaction level for a database operation.
+description: "Specifies the transaction level for a database operation. "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 Specifies the transaction level for a database operation.